-Cats are only allowed to roam if they are wearing a current collar Id and have been spayed or neutered.
+By Rhode Island State law, cats are only allowed to roam if they are wearing a current collar ID and have been spayed or neutered.

 When do animals need licenses and where can I get one?

-All dogs over the age of 4 months need a rabies vaccination and need to be licensed at 6 months of age.
-The rabies vaccination is given by your veterinarian.
-City tags must be purchased at Providence Animal Control.
+All dogs over the age of 4 months are required to have a rabies AND distemper vaccination and shall be licensed at 6 months of age.
+The rabies and distemper vaccinations are given by your veterinarian.
+City tags must be purchased at Providence Animal Control or via mail.
 To purchase a city tag, you must present proof of a valid rabies vaccination.
-The price for tags is $6.00.
-Any new Providence resident has 30 days to purchase a city pet license if they intend to keep the animal in the city for more than 30 days.
+The cost for a City license $6.00, check or money order.
+Any new Providence residents are granted 30 days to purchase a city pet license if they intend to keep the animal in the city for more than 30 days.
 License renewals are due April 1st.

 How many animals can I own?

-You are allowed to have up to 3 adult dogs (more than 6 months old) at one residence.
-There is a limit of 3 adult cats that can be kept at a residence.
+You are allowed to have up to 3 adult dogs (more than 6 months old) per residence and a limit of 3 adult cats per residence.

 Can I have a pot-bellied pig for a pet and what animals are illegal to own?

 The City of Providence restricts certain types of pets.
-A pot- bellied pig is classified as “swine” which is prohibited in Providence.
+A pot-bellied pig is classified as “swine” which is prohibited in Providence.
 Before acquiring an animal other than a dog or cat, be sure to check with Animal Control to make sure you can legally keep the animal in your neighborhood.
+No roosters please!